ArihantGarg1386/Phishing-email-Analyzer/README.md

 ## Limitations

-This is a static analysis tool — it does not detonate attachments in a sandbox, follow redirect chains, or render JavaScript.
+This is a static analysis tool — it does not execute attachments in a sandbox, follow redirect chains, or render JavaScript.
 Typosquat detection uses string-similarity scoring against a small fixed brand list rather than a comprehensive database.
 VirusTotal's free tier rate limit (~4 requests/min) means analysis of emails with many URLs will be slower; the `--no-api` flag is provided for quick iteration during development or demos.

 ## License